Flexible display: Sony

-Sony Electronics expressed interest for research and development towards a flexible display video display since 2005.
+Sony Electronics has expressed interest for research and development towards a flexible display since 2005.
 In partnership with RIKEN (the Institute of Physical and Chemical Research), Sony promised to commercialize this technology in TVs and cellphones sometime around 2010.
 In May 2010 Sony showcased a rollable TFT-driven OLED display.

 Samsung

 In late 2010, Samsung Electronics announced the development of a prototype 4.5 inch flexible AMOLED display.
 The prototype device was then showcased at Consumer Electronics Show 2011.
-During the 2011 Q3 quarterly earnings call, Samung’s vice president of investor relations, Robert Yi, confirmed the company’s intentions of applying the technology and releasing products utilizing it by early 2012.
+During the 2011 Q3 quarterly earnings call, Samsung’s vice president of investor relations, Robert Yi, confirmed the company’s intentions of applying the technology and releasing products utilizing it by early 2012.
 In January 2012 Samsung acquired Liquavista, a company with expertise in manufacturing flexible displays, and announced plans to begin mass production by Q2 2012.

 In January 2013, Samsung exposed its brand new, unnamed product during the company's keynote address at CES in Las Vegas.
 Brian Berkeley, the senior vice president of Samsung's display lab in San Jose, California had announced the development of flexible displays.
 He said "the technology will let the company's partners make bendable, rollable, and foldable displays," and he demonstrated how the new phone can be rollable and flexible during his speech.

 During Samsung's CES 2013 keynote presentation, two prototype mobile devices codenamed "Youm" that incorporated the flexible AMOLED display technology were shown to the public.
 "Youm" has curved display screen, the use of OLED screen giving this phone deeper blacks and a higher overall contrast ratio with better power efficiency than traditional LCD displays.
 Also this phone has the advantages of a rollable display; it is lighter, thinner, and more durable than LCD displays.
 Samsung stated that "Youm" panels will be seen in the market in a short time and production will commence in 2013.

 Samsung subsequently released the Galaxy Round, a smartphone with an inward curving screen and body, in October 2013.
 One of the Youm concepts, which featured a curved screen edge used as a secondary area for notifications and shortcuts, was developed into the Galaxy Note Edge released in 2014.
 In 2015, Samsung applied the technology to its flagship Galaxy S series with the release of the Galaxy S6 Edge, a variant of the S6 model with a screen sloped over both sides of the device.
 During a developer conference in 2018, Samsung showed a foldable smartphone prototype, which was subsequently revealed in February 2019 as the Galaxy Fold.